Distances for Markov Chains, and Their Differentiation: Introduction

-\paragraph{Relation to the fused-GW (FGW) distance of \citet{titouan2019optimal}.} We note that the fused-GW (FGW) distance also leverages the optimal transport idea, and in fact, uses the Gromov-Wasserstein distance to compute two graphs (equipped with metric structures at nodes).
+\paragraph{Relation to the fused-GW (FGW) distance of \citet{titouan2019optimal}.} The fused-GW (FGW) distance also leverages the optimal transport idea, and in fact, uses the Gromov-Wasserstein distance to compute two graphs (equipped with metric structures at nodes).
 The authors also developed a heuristic algorithm to approximate this algorithm in practice.
-While the algorithms seem to work well in practice \citep{vincent2021online,titouan2019optimal}, there are no theoretical guarantees of these them and in fact, the FGW algorithm is only proven to converge to a local minimum (of a provably non-convex function).
-Current methods on optimizing to minimize FGW as a loss relies on a kind of block coordinate descent, updating alternatively the OT matching (using the FGW algorithm) the parameters by gradient descent with fixed matching~\citep{vincent2021online,brogat2022learning}.
-In contrast, we can compute our $\delta$-discounted WL distance –and its gradient– exactly, allowing us to easily optimize it.
+While the algorithms work well in practice \citep{vincent2021online,titouan2019optimal}, there are no theoretical guarantees for them and in fact, the FGW algorithm is only proven to converge to a local minimum (of a provably non-convex function).
+Current methods on optimizing to minimize FGW as a loss relies on a kind of block coordinate descent, updating alternatively the OT matching (using the FGW algorithm) the parameters by gradient descent with fixed matching~\citep{vincent2021online,brogat2022learning, xia2023implicit}.
+In contrast, we can compute our $\delta$-discounted WL distance –and its gradient in the case of the regularized version– exactly, allowing us to easily optimize it.
+We further remark that the FGW distance and our OTM distance adopt fundamentally different points of view: FGW stems from the interpretation of graphs as metric spaces, whereas OTM distances rise from random walks on graphs viewed as probabilistic objects (Markov Chains).

-We further remark that the FGW distance is defined by considering graphs as metric spaces.
-In particular, their original framework was only defined for symmetric graphs (which can be viewed as metric spaces with shortest-path distance).
-It is, of course, possible to extend its formula to deal with asymmetric graphs, but there is no known theoretical understanding such as the metric properties on this topic yet.
-Our OTM distances (including $\delta$-discounted WL distance), however, handles directed graphs easily since they are defined for Markov chains.